PowerShell/vscode-powershell/docs/community_snippets.md

 ## What are snippets

 Code snippets are templates that make it easier to enter repeating code patterns, such as loops or conditional-statements.
+The list of snippets below is not integrated into the extension.
+However, instead, users can add them to their own, custom snippets file.
 Check out the [VSCode documentation on snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets).
 It provides an overview and instructions on how to author snippets.
 It's really simple - just a little bit of JSON.

 _To contribute, check out our [guide here](#contributing)._